Hermes1030/Openstack-one-and-x/LNMP+WordPress.md

 grant all privileges on *.* to root@localhost identified by '000000' with grant option;
 ```
 ```
-grant all privileges on *.* root@"%" identified by '000000'with grant option;
+grant all privileges on *.* to root@"%" identified by '000000' with grant option;
 ```
 #### 五、上传软件包
 ```